LiskArchive/lisk-sdk/docs/CONTRIBUTING.md

 ### Pull Requests

+Broadly speaking, we conform to the git flow branching model.
+For a description of this model, see [this introduction](https://datasift.github.io/gitflow/IntroducingGitFlow.html).

 In case you've never submitted a pull request (PR) via GitHub before, please read [this short tutorial](https://help.github.com/articles/creating-a-pull-request).
 If you've submitted a PR before, there should be nothing surprising about our procedures for Lisk.

 *Before* submitting a pull request, please make sure the following is done: